About the Cake

 Soviet vs. European Terms

-During the discussion on FaceBook, we came to a conclusion that Kyiv cake meringues are very similar to a drier dacquoise, and wiki agrees.
-The buttercream-like filling has a name — Charlotte.
-It’s a Soviet buttercream based on milk and egg sugar syrup, very sweet.
-I suppose, this cake was so popular because of its incredible sweetness.
-I ate a slice of this cake for breakfast, and it kept me running the whole day.
-No wonder, it has generous amounts of protein, fat, and sugar.
+Kiev cake sponge layers are very similar to a drier dacquoise.
+In fact, modern mass production of Kiev cake is made with a very dry dacquoise that tastes almost like a crunchy meringue.
+If you aim to reproduce the dry version of the dacquoise, reduce the temperature to 250F and bake for 2 hours.
+The temperature 275F and 1.5 hours of baking make a softer dacquoise.
+The buttercream-like filling has a name Charlotte.
+It’s a Soviet buttercream based on milk and egg-sugar syrup.
+A slice of this cake for breakfast will keep you running the whole day.
+It has generous amounts of protein, fat, and sugar.
 This cake is a treat with a cup of strong black coffee or black tea.

 - 200 g egg whites 5-6 eggs